theonetruenerd/VenusLibraryDocumentation/docs/source/HSLFilLibEx.rst

   :return: None
   :rtype: N/A

-.. py:function:: FilFormatReportFileEx(variable SourceFilePathName, variable DestinationFilePathName)
+.. ven:function:: FilFormatReportFileEx(variable SourceFilePathName, variable DestinationFilePathName)

   This function creates a formatted/filtered copy of the specified report file.
 It searches the file for the string "Element Name" and copies any subsequent lines to the new file.